MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 To get started, you must complete the following prerequisites:

 - Get access to a **premium workspace** with **Contributor** or above permissions where your eventstream and lakehouse item are located in.
 - An Azure event hub with event data and appropriate permission available to access the policy keys.
-And it must be publicly accessible and not be behind a firewall or secured in an Azure Virtual Network.
+And it must be publicly accessible and not be behind a firewall or secured in a virtual network.

 ## Create an lakehouse and an eventstream